• Contact Us

 How to Recognize Limited Solution Set Games

-In last night's Live Online LSAT class, I asked my (awesome!) group for some input about what they would like to see in my post today.
-The strongest response I got was to write about how to know when to diagram, as part of your initial setup, the limited solutions possible in a logic game with a highly restrictive rule set.
-Diagramming the limited solutions at the start of a game can empower you, enabling you to dominate the game with increased … [Read more...]
+A struggle among LSAT test-takers is knowing when to diagram, as part of your initial setup, the limited solution sets possible in a logic game with a highly restrictive rule set.
+If this is something you also struggle with, let's go over it.
+Learn When to Invest Time Diagramming the limited solutions at the start of a game can empower you.
+It enables you to dominate the game with extra speed and accuracy.
+But only if the possible … [Read more...]

 Posted by PowerScore Test Prep / Logic Games, LSAT Prep / Logic Games, LSAT Prep Leave a Comment